 There is a six-month limitation period under Article 467 of the Customs Code with respect to customs violations.
 Normally, it starts from the moment of the violation.
-However, in case of on-going violations, this six-month period elapses from the date of discovery of the violation by the Ukrainian fiscal authorities.
+However, in case of on-going violations, this six-month period elapses from the date of discovery of the violation by the Ukrainian customs authorities.

-Please note that administrative sanctions such as confiscation of goods may be imposed only on the basis of a court decision.
-The fiscal authorities may not confiscate the goods.
+Please note that administrative sanctions, such as the confiscation of goods, may be imposed only on the basis of a court decision.
+The customs authorities may not confiscate the goods.

-7.10.2.
-Criminal Liability
+6.10.2 Criminal liability

 The concept of corporate criminal liability was introduced into Ukrainian law on 23 May 2013 with effect from 27 April 2014.
-Legal entities may be liable for certain criminal offenses (eg, money laundering, terrorism, bribing an executive of a private legal entity).
+Legal entities may be liable for certain criminal offenses (e.g., money laundering, terrorism, bribing an executive of a private legal entity).

 In turn, Article 201 of the Criminal Code provides for the criminal liability of individuals for smuggling an exhaustive list of items, including cultural valuables, weapons, poisonous substances, narcotics and explosives.
-The maximum liability for smuggling any such listed items may be 12 years of imprisonment with confiscation of the smuggled goods and confiscation of the guilty individual's property.
+The maximum liability for smuggling any such listed items may be 12 years of imprisonment with confiscation of the smuggled goods and confiscation of the quilty individual's property.